ameroyer/reading-notes/_posts/few_shot_learning/2019-04-26-laso_label_set_operations_networks_for_multi_label_few_shot_learning.markdown

 <div class="summary">
-In this paper, the authors tackle the problem of "multi-label few-shot learning", in which a multi-label classifier is trained with <b>few samples</b> of each object category, and is applied on images that contain potentially <b>new combinations</b> of the categories of interest: For instance seeing .
-The key idea of the paper is to synthesize new samples at the <b>feature-level</b>, to mirror unseen combinations of the object category and reduce the train/test distribution shift.
+In this paper, the authors tackle the problem of "multi-label few-shot learning", in which a multi-label classifier is trained with <b>few samples</b> of each object category, and is applied on images that contain potentially <b>new combinations</b> of the categories of interest.
+The key idea of the paper is to synthesize new samples at the <b>feature-level</b> by mirorring set operations (union, intersection, substraction), hoping to the train/test distribution shift and improve the model's generalization abilities.
 <ul>
 <li><span class="procons">Pros (+):</span> The proposed objective is intuitive and can be seen as a regularization of the feature space to respect specific set operations; also introduces a benchmark for the proposed problem.</li>
-<li><span class="procons">Cons (-):</span> hard to interpret results, in particular lack of ablation experiments, and there are two different potential train/test shifts which are never distinguished: new unseen classes <b>and</b> new unseen combinations of already seen classes.</li>
+<li><span class="procons">Cons (-):</span> hard to interpret results (lack of ablation experiments).
+In particular, there are two different potential train/test shifts which are never distinguished: new unseen classes <b>and</b> new unseen combinations of already seen classes.</li>
 </ul>
 </div>

 <h3 class="section proposed"> The LaSO Objective</h3>
-The proposed method consists in manipulating the *semantic content* of the training images to generate new combinations of semantic labels, in particular focusing on set operations: union ($$\cup$$), intersection ($$\cap$$) and set subtraction ($$\setminus$$).
-Interestingly, operations such as $$\cap$$ and $$\setminus$$ could in theory shine light on *implicit semantic information*: For instance, in a task of animal classification, the operation `zebra` $$\setminus$$ `horse` describes the attribute `striped`, which is not one of the original classes.
+The proposed method consists in manipulating the *semantic content* of the training images at the feature-level to generate new combinations of semantic labels, in particular relying on known set operations: union ($$\cup$$), intersection ($$\cap$$) and set subtraction ($$\setminus$$).
+Interestingly, operations such as $$\cap$$ and $$\setminus$$ could additionally shine new light on *implicit semantic information*: For instance, in a task of animal classification, the operation `zebra` $$\setminus$$ `horse` describes the attribute `striped`, which is not one of the original classes of interest, but a meaningful semantic attribute.

 <div class="figure">